coffeebond/PAL-AI/README.md

 A text file (specified by `-i`) containing information about dataset-specific input files must be provided.

-An example run can be performed using the provided data in the `Data` folder as below:
+An example run can be performed using the provided data in the `Data` folder as below (unzip `HS_cds.fa.gz` file first):

 ```
 python -u INN_minn.py \